ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-case-study-array-search.md

-If you want to find the position in an unsorted array of $n$ objects that stores a particular value, you cannot really do better than simply looking through the array from the beginning and move toward the end until you find what you are looking for.
+If you want to find the position in an unsorted array of $n$ objects that stores a particular value, you cannot really do better than simply looking through the array from the beginning and moving toward the end until you find what you are looking for.
 This algorithm is called [sequential search]{.term}.
 If you do find it, we call this a [successful search]{.term}.
 If